ministryofjustice/CFO-CaseAssessmentTrackingSystem/README.md

 # Mechanism (How does it communicate with other systems?
 Frequency of data pull/push, reporting, events etc)

-Interactions with other systems are currently performed using a manual file transfer process between networks, however in the next 12 months it is planned that CATS+ will interact with ministryofjustice/cfo-dms2
+Interactions with other systems are currently performed using a manual file transfer process between networks, however in the next 12 months it is planned that CATS will interact with ministryofjustice/cfo-dms2

 # Technology (What's the technology that drives the product? i.e. Azure, java script etc)